WordPress/gutenberg/docs/designers-developers/developers/building-themes/theme-support.md

 # Theme Support

+The new Blocks include baseline support in all themes, enhancements to opt-in to and the ability to extend and customize.

+There are a few new concepts to consider when building themes:

+- **Editor Color Palette** - A default set of colors is provided, but themes and register their own and optionally lock users into picking from the defined palette.
+- **Editor Text Size Palette** - A default set of sizes is provided, but themes and register their own and optionally lock users into picking from preselected sizes.
+- **Responsive Embeds** - Themes must opt-in to responsive embeds.
+- **Frontend & Editor Styles** - To get the most out of blocks, theme authors will want to make sure Core styles look good and opt-in, or write their own styles to best fit their theme.
+- **Dark Mode** - If a Theme is a Dark Theme with a dark background containing light text, the theme author can opt-in to the Dark Mode.

 By default, blocks provide their styles to enable basic support for blocks in themes without any change.
 Themes can add/override these styles, or they can provide no styles at all, and rely fully on what the blocks provide.

 Some advanced block features require opt-in support in the theme itself as it's difficult for the block to provide these styles, they may require some architecting of the theme itself, in order to work well.